Epitech-Lyon/epitech-lyon.github.io/_posts/2020-11-04-lightbeam.md

 published: true
 ---

-[LightBeam](https://github.com/le0kar0ub1/LightBeam) is a set of 4 kernels bootstrap on several platforms.
+[LightBeam](https://github.com/epitech-lyon/LightBeam) is a set of 4 kernels bootstrap on several platforms.

 ## Description

 If you want an OSdev introduction, [here is the bible](https://wiki.osdev.org/Expanded_Main_Page).
 I will not give explaination on the kernel architecture and development, the subject is too large.

 As a small definition, a kernel is an interface between the human and the computer.
-It is the core of an Operating System and is composed principaly of a bootstrap which allow the machine to boot and many components which work together to maintain the machine alive.
+It is the core of an Operating System and is composed principally of a bootstrap which allows the machine to boot and many components --- which work together --- to maintain the machine alive.

 So, the job in the OSdev is to make a bootstrap, the components 'drivers' (memory, threads, interrupts, ...) and a scheduler.
 Easy isn't it ?

 The OSdev is a wide and complex world with a deep beauty if you dig... long... with a diamond shovel.